louwerse/who-opposes-website/content/project/explanations/index.md

 +++
 This sub-project explains the level of government-opposition distinctiveness in parliament.
-It employs a multi-method design.
+It employs a mixed method design.
 In the quantitative part the distinctiveness measures from project 1 are connected to hypothesized explanations of government-opposition distinctiveness.
 In order to better understand the causal mechanisms, the quantitative analyses will be complemented by elite interviews with (former) party politicians in the four country cases.
-These interviews will focus on MPs’ parliamentary behaviour, with particular emphasis on government-opposition relations, over the last 20 years.
-Interviewees will be asked to discuss a number of recent examples of (non-)cooperation between government and opposition.
+These interviews will focus on MPs’ parliamentary behaviour, with particular emphasis on government-opposition relations.
+Respondents will be asked to discuss a number of recent examples of (non-)cooperation between government and opposition.